MemphisMeng/Blackjack/Design Doc.md

 The remaining variables are *marker*, *faced* and *belong*. *marker* represents to which card group it  really belongs, since we assume there are more than one deck in Black jack. *faced* keeps track of whther the face of a card is down or up.
 When it is true, it's up; otherwise, down. *belong* implicates who is having this card now.

 ### Methods
 We provide two different constructors, one is no-argument and the other comes with two parameters.
 The no-arg constructor simply sets the *num*, *rank* and *suit* as default zero.
-And the other co
+And the other one can help the user customize these three variables.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ4Mjk2MzU1LC0yMDEwNDUyNDk2LC0xNT
+eyJoaXN0b3J5IjpbLTM4ODg5Njk1MSwtMjAxMDQ1MjQ5NiwtMT
-UyODQwMTUzLC05OTc1NjE3MjQsLTkxMTE1OTYzNywxMjk4Mjk1
+U1Mjg0MDE1MywtOTk3NTYxNzI0LC05MTExNTk2MzcsMTI5ODI5
-ODYyXX0=
+NTg2Ml19
 -->